-A small, silvery gray bird, the tufted titmouse has a smart little tufted head crest, a whitish belly, and tawny or rusty patches flanking the wings.
+A small, silvery gray bird, the tufted titmouse has a smart little tufted head crest, a whitish belly, and equal or rusty patches flanking the wings.
 It can be found only in the eastern United States and adjacent Canada where it exists in lower elevation forests and wooded neighborhoods.
 Its varied diet consists of insects, nuts, seeds, and small fruits.
 This species nests in tree holes and feeds in tree canopies and on field plants for winter food.
 Sometimes they use their fast, repetitive whistling calls to rally in groups and attack threatening predators, like hawks!

 Favorite Winter Foods from Plants: Berries as well as seeds and nuts, including acorns, beechnuts, and evergreen cones.